bbinvt/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 While performing this analysis there were not many challenges encountered.
-However, it is important to note within the Pivot Table even though one can easily sort outcomes in decending alphabetical order and achieve the same result, we actually care about sorting by the descending "Count of Outcomes".
+However, it is important to note within the Theater Outcomes Pivot Table even though one can easily sort outcomes in decending alphabetical order and achieve the same result, we actually care about sorting by the descending "Count of Outcomes".
 By enabling our sorting this way we prevent any future disruption based on the count of outcome changing.

 ## Results